sitevision/sitevision-apps/packages/create-sitevision-app/README.md

 #### `transpilePackages`

-An array of package names within `node_modules` to transpile.
-This allows specific packages to undergo transpilation during the build process.
+An array of scope/package names within `node_modules` to transpile.
+This allows specific scopes/packages to undergo transpilation during the build process.

 #### `babel`